6 Step Eating Plan to Overcome Sugar Cravings

-Daily Menu Plan to Overcome your Sugar Cravings
+Daily Eating Plan to Overcome Sugar Cravings

-Begin the Day: Drink 2 – 2 ½ litres of filtered water per day – Water acts as a main messenger for vitamins, minerals and nutrients; secondly it cleanses the toxins that you taking in and these affect the quality of your cells.
+1: Begin the Day: Drink 2 – 2 ½ litres of filtered water per day – Water acts as a main messenger for vitamins, minerals and nutrients; secondly it cleanses the toxins that you taking in and these affect the quality of your cells.
 You loose 1.5 litres of water each day through perspiration and breathing so this also needs to be replaced otherwise dehydration take place and major organ damage is commencing.

-As a fresh start to the day ½ -1 lemon squeezed into a glass of warm water first thing in the morning.
+- As a fresh start to the day ½ -1 lemon squeezed into a glass of warm water first thing in the morning.
 Then it is important to clean your teeth, as the lemon will damage the enamel coating on your teeth.

 Two poached, scrambled or boiled eggs.
 You may like to include some cooked tomato, asparagus, and mushrooms and bake beans.